 The madness of holiday shopping may be over, but post-peak can be just as chaotic if you aren’t prepared.
 Here are 3 things to consider in your post-peak season.

 Return processing is one of the most trying challenges for many retail and eCommerce vendors after the holiday season.

 For some retailers, return rates can reach as high as 30 percent during the holiday season, leaving them with a logistic nightmare in their warehouses.

 Although the holiday peak might be over, factoring in returns processing is a critical part of operations at the beginning of the year.
-A CPU staffing model can help maximize efficiency of the returns process.
+A performance staffing model can help maximize the efficiency of the returns process.
 A staffing partner can help you create SOPs for processing returns and managing overflow in your post-peak season.

 2. Scaling down your operation

 The post-peak season can be a difficult time to gauge your workforce needs.
 With the potential of a high volume of returns and the unpredictability of production, it can be difficult to know how many workers you need each day.